|

 evidence.
 (128, 132-133) To

-confirm this character testimony by the judge,
+confirm this character testimony by

 the defendant